Welcome to DICE 2025 in Croke Park

 Michael O’Grady is the National Clinical Lead for Paediatric Diabetes.
 He is a graduate of the National University of Ireland, Galway and completed Higher Specialist Training in Paediatrics, including fellowship training in Paediatric Endocrinology in Perth.

-He was appointed Consultant Paediatrician in Regional Hospital Mullingar in 2012 and is the Paediatric Clinical Lead.
-He is a former National Specialty Director for Higher Specialist Training in Paediatrics and the current President of the Irish Paediatric Association.
+He was appointed Consultant Paediatrician and Paediatric Endocrinologist in Regional Hospital Mullingar in 2012.
+He is a former National Specialty Director for Higher Specialist Training in Paediatrics and the immediate past President of the Irish Paediatric Association.

 He was appointed as UCD Clinical Professor in 2020.
 His research interests include diabetes technologies, diabetes management in educational settings and type 2 diabetes.
 Some of his work in these areas have been cited in recent International Society for Paediatric and Adolescent Diabetes (ISPAD) guidelines.